-A. On July 1, 2023, each Administrative Law Judges (ALJs) covered by this agreement will be placed on the General Service Salary Schedule as follows:

-Entry ALJ Range 68

-Line ALJ Range 70

-Lead ALJ Range 73

-Senior ALJ Range 76

-- B. Effective July 1, 2023, each ALJ position covered by this agreement will continue to be assigned to the same salary range of the "General Service Salary Schedule it was assigned on June 30, 2023. - C. Effective July 1, 2023, all ranges and steps of the General Service Salary Schedule will be increased by four percent (4%) as shown in Appendix A.

-This salary increase is based on the General Service Salary Schedule in effect on June 30, 2023.

-- D. Effective July 1, 2024, all ranges and steps of the General Service Salary Schedule will be increased by three percent (3%) as shown in Appendix B. This salary increase is based on the General Service Salary Schedule in effect on June 30, 2024. - E. Pro Tem ALJs will be paid at the hourly rate established for Range 70, Step
+- A. On July 1, 20253, each Administrative Law Judges (ALJs) covered by this agreement will be placed on the Administrative Law Judges General Service Salary Schedule as follows in Appendix A: - B. Effective July 1, 2023, each ALJ position covered by this agreement will continue to be assigned to the same salary range of the "General Service Salary Schedule it was assigned on June 30, 2023. - C. Effective July 1, 20252023, all ranges and steps of the Administrative Law Judges Salary Schedule General Service Salary Schedule Administrative Law Judges Salary Schedule will be increased by three four percent (3%)(4%) as shown in Appendix A. This salary increase is based on the General Service Salary Schedule in effect on June 30, 2023. - D. Effective July 1, 20262024, all ranges and steps of the Administrative Law Judges Salary Schedule General Service Salary Schedule will be increased by twothree percent (2%)(3%) as shown in Appendix B. This salary increase is based on the General Service Salary Schedule in effect on June 30, 2024. - DE.
+Pro Tem ALJs will be placed on the salary schedule according to their OAH Hire Date or July 1, 2021 whichever date is later, then progress through the steps on the salary schedule as indicated in Article 23.2.paid at the hourly rate established for Range 70, Step L. - E. Effective July 1st, 2025, bargaining unit members who are at Step L (the new Step 6 in the ALJ Salary Schedule) will be moved up one Step per full year they've been at Step L (new Step 6). - F. Each Line ALJ and Pro Tem Line ALJ will move into a step that is 2.5% higher than their salary on June 30th, 2025 for purposes of placing them on the Administrative Law Judges Salary Schedule.